 John Harn, Biosimulation Platform Manager, oversees the professional services group which develops QSP models for Immunetrics’ pharmacological clients.
 John has over 25 years of experience in the development of instrumentation and distributed control systems for industrial and laboratory applications.
 For the past decade, he has specialized in the development of healthcare related applications.
-Prior to joining Immunetrics, John developed instrumentation and software for the Department of the Interior, Department of Transportation, the Department of Energy, the Washington Post, the New York Daily News, the Cyber Security Center at Carnegie Mellon, the County of Allegheny, and, most recently, Precision Therapeutics, a clinical laboratory specializing in oncology.
-He is the inventor on two patents dealing with high speed digital video capture.
+Prior to joining Immunetrics, John managed a group which developed instrumentation and laboratory management software for a clinical laboratory which specialized in oncology.
 John has a BS in Electrical Engineering and a BS in Computer Science and Applied Mathematics from Geneva College, and a MS in Electrical Engineering from the University of Pittsburgh.

 Board of Directors